liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

         GateOne.Visual.displayTermInfo(1);

-    :param number term: The terminal number to display info for.

     .. note:: Like :js:func:`~GateOne.Visual.displayMessage()`, the location and effect of the pop-up can be controlled via CSS.
 The DIV ID will be ``GateOne.prefs.prefix+'infocontainer'``.

 .. js:function:: GateOne.Visual.enableScrollback([term])

+    :param number term: The terminal number to enable scrollback.

     Replaces the contents of *term* with the visible scren + scrollback buffer.
 Use this to restore scrollback after calling :js:func:`~GateOne.Visual.disableScrollback()`.
 If no *term* is given, re-enable the scrollback buffer in *all* terminals.